theonetrade/backtest-kit/docs/classes/PersistStateUtils.md

 useDummy: () => void
 ```

-Switches to a dummy persist adapter that discards all writes.
-All future persistence writes will be no-ops.
+Switches to PersistStateDummyInstance (all operations are no-ops).

 ### useJson